itsmesrujan/OsName/README.md

 Note: Installation setup files can be run through bitrock installation setup Simply run the installer which is in master/installers/1.0/windows/.

+Troubleshooting: If face any issue on creating shortcut link in startup program then you need to set environment variables properly.

 # Linux

 GUI Source code: master/OsUsername